roidelapluie/blog/content/articles/puppetlabs-corosync.md

 Title: Puppet-corosync and pcs provider
-Category: Linux, Puppet
+Category: Puppet
-Tags: high availability
+Tags: high availability, linux
 Slug: puppet-corosync-pcs

 Since the release 6.4, el-based distributions are not shipped with the `crm` command